Back to CPS Earnings main page

 The BLS measure is available back to 1979.

 The Census Bureau measure of women's earnings as a percentage of men's is based on the median annual earnings of year-round, full-time workers.
-(For data, see Census table P-40 at this link.)
+(For data, see Census historical income table P-40.)

 The Census Bureau measure is available back to 1960.

 Neither the BLS nor the Census Bureau measure is a controlled comparison of men's and women's earnings; that is, these measures do not control for factors such as occupation, education, and work experience that can be significant in explaining earnings differences.
 Hence, neither measure should be construed as a comparison of workers with comparable jobs or other characteristics.

 From the Current Population Survey (CPS), BLS publishes median weekly earnings for men and women who work full time at the state level.
 (For data, see table 3 of the BLS report, Highlights of Women's Earnings.)

 BLS does not tabulate occupational earnings for men and women at the state level, nor does BLS tabulate men's and women's earnings for any geographic areas below the state level.

 For those interested in occupational earnings data for men and women at the state, city, and county level, the U.S. Census Bureau produces such information in its Equal Employment Opportunity Tabulation produced from the American Community Survey (ACS).

-From the Current Population Survey (CPS), BLS annually publishes employment and median weekly earnings estimates for men and women
+From the Current Population Survey (CPS), BLS annually publishes employment and median weekly earnings estimates for men and women by occupation.

 Since 2003, the occupational classification system used for the CPS has included a "chief executives" classification.
 Data users should be aware, however, that this classification is not restricted to the private sector, and includes a number of jobs that fall outside the general definition of corporate executive: for example, school superintendents, college presidents, and government executives such as governors, mayors, and city managers.

-Last Modified Date: June 18, 2018
+Last Modified Date: June 28, 2018